collabnix/kubezilla/README.md

-# kubezilla Community Collaborative Project
+# KubeZilla Community Collaborative Project

 We are aiming to build a largest Kubernetes Community Cluster and target to showcase it on OSCONF Kochi Day.